RedHatInsights/insights-core/CONTRIBUTING.md

   be heavily questioned

-### Mappers
+### Parsers

-- Mapper is properly documented and should include:
+- Parser is properly documented and should include:
    - Example input
-   - The resulting data structure represented by the mapper
+   - The resulting data structure represented by the parser
-   - Mapper usage is clear to a user with some knowledge of the domain without needing to examine the code itself
+   - Parser usage is clear to a user with some knowledge of the domain without needing to examine the code itself
    - Meaning and usage of an "empty" (falsy data object) is clear